 - Bald of Awesome: All the monks in the monastery, including Caine before he left.

-- But Not Too Foreign: Bruce Lee originally came up with the concept of the show with the intent casting himself as the main lead, but was not cast because the studio did not want an Asian man in a lead role on American Television.
+- But Not Too Foreign: Bruce Lee auditioned for the main lead role, but was not cast because the studio did not want an Asian man in a lead role on American Television.
+In 2019, Cinemax launched a series based on Lee's original project, Warrior (2019).

 - Dissonant Serenity: In one episode, Caine is traveling some settlers who are going into hazardous territory.
 Along the way, Caine is playing his flute and one of the settler asks why he is doing that when they don't know what fate they will be facing.
 At that, Caine asks, "If I stop playing, will that fate change?"

-- Eye Scream: David Carradine's real life father John Carradine makes an appearance as a reverend who's staked out by Apaches with his eyes sewn open.
+- Eye Scream: A Reverend (played by David Carradine's real life father, John Carradine) is staked out by Apaches with his eyes sewn open.
 He's permanently blinded by the time Caine rescues him.

 - Fighting Series